jgraettinger/blog/event-streaming-like-1978.md

 Just for context,
 the _entire VISA network_ supports
 [~25K peak transactions per second](https://www.reddit.com/r/nanocurrency/comments/82438o/visa_is_capable_of_performing_24000_transactions/).
+Clearly twenty lines of Python doesn't make a Fortune 500 company, but my point is simply that concise expressions of business transaction logic can be really, _really_ fast.

 Read JSON from standard input.
 Update some memory.